-WHO: No evidence that people who have survived Covid 19 have immunity
+Covid 19 coronavirus: WHO says no evidence virus survivors are immune

-There is currently no evidence to support the belief that people who have recovered from coronavirus then have immunity, the World Health Organisation has said.
+There is currently no evidence to support the belief that people who have recovered from coronavirus then have immunity, the World Health Organisation says.

-Senior WHO epidemiologists warned despite the hopes governments across the world have piled on antibody tests, there is no proof those who have been infected cannot be infected again.
+Senior WHO epidemiologists warned, despite the hopes governments across the world have piled on antibody tests, there is no proof those who have been infected cannot be infected again.

 The British Government has bought 3.5 million serology tests, which measure levels of antibodies in blood plasma, even though they are not definitive of growing levels of herd immunity.